-Tourism Fiji hosted a showcase evening at Glaziers Hall for travel professionals to boost their knowledge of Fiji, an archipelago of more than 300 amazing islands often described as the happiest place on earth.
+Tourism Fiji hosted a showcase evening at event venue Glaziers Hall for travel professionals to boost their knowledge of Fiji, an archipelago of more than 300 amazing islands often described as the happiest place on earth.

 Fiji, the Happiest Place on Earth